Wayne van der Bank

 Wayne van der Bank (born 7 January 1997) is a South African rugby union player for the New England Free Jacks in Major League Rugby (MLR) in the United States.
 His regular position is centre.

+Pro career

+A former Blue Bull youth player Wayne van der Bank was named in the 2017 South Africa U20s side.
+He was also named in the South African 7s Academy.